- Navigate to the location in the site where you want the new page to be located.

 - Click the Add new... link on the green menu bar and then select page from the drop-down menu (you need to be logged in to see the add item menu).

 - A blank Add Page form will be displayed.

 - In the Title field of the Edit Page form, enter the title for your new page.

 - In the Summary box, enter a short description of your new page.
 Entering a description is optional, but encouraged.
 The description appears in search results, in summary lists of your pages, and in hovering text boxes that appear when a user rests the mouse pointer over a page title link.

-- If you're revising a page, enter a Change note with a brief comment about the changes you've made.
-This will be useful if you ever wish to enter the history to undo any changes.
+- If you're editing a page, enter a Change note with a brief comment about the changes you've made.
+This will be useful if you ever wish to view the history to undo any changes.

-- If the content looks acceptable in the view tab and you want to make the new page immediately available to the public, click the private state indicator and then select publish from the drop-down menu.
+- If the content looks acceptable in the view tab and you want to make the new page immediately available to the public, click the red Private button that is located on the green bar and select Publish from the drop-down menu.
 The new page now appears in the navigation and is accessible to all visitors.

 |Tip: New pages are displayed in the navigation when they are published.
 If you want to prevent a page from appearing in the navigation, see Excluding Items from the Navigation.